Voodoohun/SZE_JAVA/README.md

 # SZE_JAVA

-Practice exercises for Java programming exams.
+Exercises for Java programming exams (so, that's why the weird filenames in some cases).